ICRAR/daliuge/docs/development/template_primer.rst

 Using the GitHUB template
 -------------------------
 The `template GitHUB page <https://github.com/ICRAR/daliuge-component-template>`_ contains usage information and the GitHUB documentation contains general information about `template usage <https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template>`_ as well.
 Here we provide some additional information about our template in particular.
 When generating a |daliuge| component project from the template, this will generate a complete GitHUB project structure including code and documentation templates as well as setup release and make scripts.
-Once cloned, the first thing you should do is execute ``make virtualenv`` to create a sandboxed environment for you component development.
+Once cloned, the first thing you should do is execute ``make virtualenv`` to create a sandboxed environment for your component development.
 You should then execute ``source .venv/bin/activate`` to enter the virtualenv.

 Component project directory structure
 -------------------------------------